Trooper & Companions

 - Obviously Evil: Come on, was anyone really fooled by Needles?
 And even Wraith...

 - Playing with Syringes: This is Needles' specialty.
-He's found in a lab on Taris bioengineering a weaponized Rakhghoul virus.
+You confront him in a lab on Taris where he's working on making the rakghoul virus even worse.

-- Self-Serving Memory: There are suggestions that the mission they were 'abandoned' on was neither authorized by the senate nor Garza, and was putting Republic citizens at risk.
+- Self-Serving Memory: There are suggestions that the mission they were 'abandoned' on wasn't authorized by the senate or Garza, and was putting Republic citizens at risk.

 - Sociopathic Soldier: All of them besides Fuse give this sort of vibe.
 Is it any surprise they defected to the government that approves of this sort of behavior?